siggame/Joueur.js/README.md

-# GAME_NAME JavaScript Client (via Node.js)
+# Saloon JavaScript Client (via Node.js)

 This is the root of you AI.
 Stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
-Your AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.js` for you to make smarter.
+Your AI, and the game objects it manipulates are all in `games/saloon/`, with your very own AI living in `games/saloon/ai.js` for you to make smarter.

 ## How to Run